googleapis/googleapis/google/example/endpointsapis/README.md

 addresses, the authentication requirements, and many other aspects.

-If you create an API service using Google Cloud's Service Infrastructure, you need to create a servie configuration using the [`google.api.Service`](../../api/service.proto) schema.
+If you create an API service using Google Cloud's Service Infrastructure, you need to create a service configuration using the [`google.api.Service`](../../api/service.proto) schema.
 The service configuration is the yaml representation of `google.api.Service`, see `./endpointsapis.yaml`.